foozio/nh-markaz/README.md

 | `GOOGLE_CLIENT_SECRET` | Google OAuth client secret |

 ## Database
+The project uses SQLite for multiple purposes:
+- **Personal Notes**: User notes and bookmarks stored in `data/notes.db`
+- **Search Cache**: Quran and Hadith content cached in `data/cache.db` for faster search performance
+- **Auto-refresh**: Cache automatically updates to ensure data freshness

-The project uses SQLite for storing personal notes.
-The database file is automatically created at `data/notes.db` and is ignored by Git.
+All database files are automatically created and ignored by Git for security.

 ## Scripts
 - `npm run dev` – start the Next.js dev server on port 9002